The Java thread life cycle is similar to that of the life cycle of processes that runs in an

 operating system.
 During the life cycle, the thread shifts from one state to other based on the operation carried out by it or carried out on it.
 The entire life cycle of the thread is maintained by JVM.
 Java thread can remain one of the states given below,

-invoked, thread moves to ready state from which it is moved automatically to
+invoked, thread moves to the ready state from which it is moved automatically to

 A thread being executed in JVM is in the running state.

 A thread which is blocked and waiting for a monitor lock is under this state.
 This can occur if a thread performs an input/output operation and shifts to the next runnable state.